gjemiolo-git/PathFinder/README.md

 The first integer gives the number of caverns - N.

-The next N*2 integers give the coordinates of each of the caverns � each value is non-negative.
+The next N*2 integers give the coordinates of each of the caverns, each value is non-negative.

 The final N*N integers give the connectivity of the tunnels.
 1 means connected, 0 means not connected.
 Remember that some tunnels are one-way.